Britain

 When you visit Bath, you must not miss seeing two large buildings that are one of the best examples of Georgian architecture in England.

-La Georgian architecture It is a style that developed in Great Britain at the end of the 18th century and the beginning of the 19th century, coinciding with the successive reign of four kings with the name of George, hence its name.
+La Georgian architecture It is a style that developed in Great Britain at the end of the 18th century and the beginning of the 19th century, coinciding with the successive reign of four kings with the name of Jorge, hence its name.

 This Architectonic style which you can see profusely in London and many other British cities, represents a return to the neoclassical architecture based on the architectural works of the Renaissance Andrea Palladio.